jbrunton/jbrunton.com/_posts/2014-11-26-healthy-conflict-five-dysfunctions-team.md

 layout: post
 title:  "Healthy Conflict, and the Five Dysfunctions of a Team"
 date:   2014-11-26
-categories:
+category: teams
+tags:
   - healthy conflict
   - high performing teams
   - five dysfunctions
-  - Four Player Model
+  - four player model
 ---
 A couple of decks to support discussions around Kantor's 'Four Player' model, and Lencioni's 'The Five Dysfunctions of a Team'.
 These conceptual models can be helpful tools when coaching self-organising teams, to facilitate healthy conflict and robust decision making.